Measuring Your Museums Carbon Footprint

 In general, an organisations emissions are divided into three areas:

 - Direct emissions from controlled or own sources such as on-site energy use for heating or powering machinery and the emissions from fleet vehicles.
+These are known as Scope 1.

 - Indirect emissions from the generation of your purchased electricity, steam, heating or cooling which are consumed by your organisation.
+These are known as Scope 2.

 - Emissions caused by indirect action from your organisational operations such as supply chain, staff/volunteer travel, and anything else upstream and downstream of your operations.
+These are known as Scope 3.

 For museums the main areas of emissions are: